 Flea eggs amount for about 50% of the total population of fleas at any given time.

-Fleas lay an astonishing number of eggs as part of their life cycle, and they do so in a wide range of places in and around your home: right on the cat, of course, but also in carpeting, on bare floors, on your bed, in your closet, and underneath that highboy dresser in the guest room.
-Outdoors they are found just about everywhere, but especially in your grassy lawn and on damp soil in cool, shady spots.
-Since fleas can live up to a year and a half (See: How Long do Fleas Live) and lay up to 50 eggs a day all the while, it doesn't take much imagination to see how big the problem can get in a short period of time.
+Fleas lay an astonishing number of eggs as part of their life cycle, and they do so in an assortment of different places in and around your home; in carpeting, on bare floors, on your bed, underneath that highboy dresser in the guest room and of course, on the cat itself.
+Outdoors they are found just about everywhere, but especially in your grassy lawn and on damp soil in cool, shaded areas.
+Since fleas can live for 18 months (See: How Long do Fleas Live) while laying up to 50 eggs every day, it doesn't require much imagination to see how an infestation can spread out of control in almost no time at all.

 What Do Flea Eggs Look Like?

-Flea eggs are tiny, but easily recognized (as you can see in the picture to the left).
+Flea eggs are tiny but easily recognized as you can see in the picture to the left.
 These minute white ovals are less than 1 mm in length and, along with the black flea feces typically found with them, are referred to as 'salt and pepper' by veterinarians.
-They are most easily found by rubbing your cat's fur along the lower back, belly, and around the head and neck while it sits or stands on a clean dark surface.
+They are most easily found by rubbing your cat's fur along the lower back, belly and around the head and neck while it is stationary on a clean dark surface.
 Flea eggs are, to the dismay of most pet owners, extremely tough and cannot be destroyed by disinfectants or insecticides.

 Flea eggs are soft and smooth.
-Because of this, they tend to fall from the pet where they are usually laid, and land on the carpet or other surfaces.
-The eggs are oval shaped and dry.
-Under magnification they look much like other types of eggs.
+For this reason they tend to fall from where they were laid - or your pet's skin - and take up residence in the carpet or similar surfaces.
+Being oval and white, under magnification they look much like eggs from other species of animal.

 What Color Are Flea Eggs?

-They are white, which means they are most visible against a darker surface.
-A dark piece of paper works well!
+They are white, which means they are most visible against a dark surface; a black sheet of paper works well!

 How Big Are Flea Eggs?

-They are 0.5mm big.
-For a comparison, this is similar to the width of lead in mechanical pencils.
+Around 0.5mm in length.
+For a comparison, this is similar to the width of the lead in writing pencils.

 Can You See Flea Eggs?